-Based on much of the research we have performed ourselves, alongside industry experts such as the team at DORA, and specifically Dr. Nicole Forsgren’s research that was published in the highly recommended book Accelerate, the recommendation is to move your focus from measuring engineers, to measuring the team, and ultimately to measuring the process.
+Based on much of the research we have performed ourselves--alongside industry experts, such as the team at DORA, and specifically, Dr. Nicole Forsgren’s research that was published in the highly recommended book Accelerate--we recommend you move your focus from measuring engineers, to measuring the team, and ultimately to measuring the process.

-This is achieved by understanding the processes that gets code from an idea to a working product.
+This is achieved by understanding the processes that get code from an idea to a working product.

 There’s a lot of empirical evidence that shows that if you focus on the process by way of cycle time, you can learn how to repeatedly deliver small chunks of work all the way through to production more rapidly.
 In the spirit of Kaizen, this will ultimately translate to big gains for your organization.

 Ok, this is much easier said than done.
 How do we actually achieve this?